borkdude/glam/README.md

 Place `<package-name>.cpm.edn` in your Clojure dependency.

-E.g. in the CPM repo's `test-resources` directory, there is `babashka.cpm.edn`:
+E.g. in the CPM repo's `test-resources` directory, there is `org.babashka.babashka.cpm.edn`:

 ``` clojure
 {:package/name org.babashka/babashka